Managing Money with WooPayments

 If you have less than about 25 transactions in the list when you click the Download button, the CSV will download immediately.

-If you have more than 25 deposits, WooPayments will compile the CSV in the background and email you when it’s done.
+If you have more than 25 payouts, WooPayments will compile the CSV in the background and email you when it’s done.
 Additionally, if your site language is not set to English (United States), will be prompted to select the language of your exported report.

 After the CSV is compiled, you will receive an email that will contain a link where you can download the complete CSV in your preferred language.